Financial Planning & Tax Useful Links

 - Life insurance price comparisons by Term4Sale – an independent organization not directly selling insurance

 - Life Insurance Needs Analysis from Government of Canada Financial Toolkit – Estimate how much insurance you need using this calculator.
-If you want to include setting up an education fund, an emergency fund, or other special needs, you will need to include it under “other debts.”
+IMPORTANT – If you want to include setting up an education fund, an emergency fund, or other special needs, you will need to include it under “other debts.”
+If you are looking to replace a child support payment from your ex-spouse in case of their death, remember you will need more than the actual support payment – you also need to cover the cost of child raising expenses paid by them directly.

 - Other Financial Planning Calculators from Sun Life